 Freelancing per se is not exclusive to working online.
 Any profession can have a freelance opportunity.
 Take for example my profession.
 I am an architect and there are a lot of freelance architects out there, who do not have a boss and are not bound to one company.
 They are free to acquire and work for a number of clients as long as they can work on the projects.
 There are also freelance artists, directors, contractors, and a lot more.

 Now when you apply that principle online the that is when you become an online freelancer.
-If you work online and do your communications with your client online, then you are an online freelancers.
-As oppose to when you have to meet them personally like what I have to do if I meet architecture clients.
+If you work online and do your communications with your client online, then you are an online freelancer.
+As opposed to when you have to meet them personally like what I have to do if I meet architecture clients.

 Homebased JOB or Online JOB